JorjaFox/website/content/_posts-old-blog/2009-02-11-the-ian-harvie-show-no-on-h8-benefit-part-2.md

 ---
 id: 1577
-title: 'The Ian Harvie Show &#8211; No on H8 Benefit &#8211; Part 2'
+title: 'The Ian Harvie Show — No on H8 Benefit — Part 2'
 date: '2009-02-11T22:14:47-08:00'
 author: 'Mika E. (Ipstenu)'
-excerpt: 'Fabulous Ian Harvie has put up another video of his <strong>No on H8 Benefit</strong>.
+excerpt: 'Fabulous Ian Harvie has put up another video of his **No on H8 Benefit**.
 You can see Jorja on the far right side.
 She doesn''t speak, but Leslie Jordan is hysterical.
 Read more for the video.'
 layout: post
 guid: 'https://jorjafox.net/?p=1577'
 permalink: /2009/the-ian-harvie-show-no-on-h8-benefit-part-2/